Aye-saac/aye-saac/ayesaac/services/external_interface_bot/README.md

 # Ayesaac
 Integrating a helpful computer vision aid for the Alana platform.

+*(This readme mostly unchanged from when this service was a separate app - it was repurposed into the larger pipeline.
+The old docs may still be useful - HAMA)*

 ## Requirements
 [Anaconda](https://www.anaconda.com/distribution/), a version supporting Python 3.8.